ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

         Now that we've set the game mode to Free For All, any test AI bots that we spawn we will be able to shoot at.

     3. Turn on **Multiplayer Preview Mode**, and set the number of players to 3.
-Now when hitting play you can test out how the headshot system works!
+Now when hitting play you can test out how the headshot system works.

         <div class="mt-video">
             <video autoplay loop muted playsinline poster="/img/EditorManual/Abilities/Gem.png">